Bitcoin News Crypto News News

 Bitcoin Long-Term Holders

-As shown in the graph, the percentage of the total Bitcoin supply in circulation that’s been dormant since more than a year ago has recently seen some fresh rise and has now reached the 69% mark, a new ATH.
+As the chart below displays, the percentage of the total Bitcoin supply in circulation that’s been dormant since more than a year ago has recently seen some fresh rise and has now reached the 69% mark, a new ATH.

 One year ago, BTC was still trading around the lows it had attained after the collapse of the FTX exchange.
 Thus, the supply that had just recently matured into the range would have been bought in the first week after this crash.